Master of Real Estate Development

 - Department Code: 4401

 - A score within the past five years in the 60th percentile or higher

 Letters of Recommendation

-The MRED program requires letters of recommendation from two real estate professionals specifying industry competence.
+Two letters of recommendation from real estate professionals specifying industry competence.

 Core Classes: Total 15 Credit Hours